 Security Level 4 – Defense

 The Defense Security Level, Security Level 4, includes all the requirements of Inter-Enterprise Security (and Core Security) with the addition of requirements necessary for highly secure environments, such as Defense.
-This level of security is characterized by securing the messages and other data within the ws-ISBM Service Provider.
+This level of security is characterized by securing the messages and other data within the ISBM Service Provider.
 Additional requirements for the Defense Security Level include:

-Full end-to-end encryption of messages MUST be performed, that is, the message content is encrypted on the server/s of the ws-ISBM Service Provider
+Full end-to-end encryption of messages MUST be performed, that is, the message content is encrypted on the server/s of the ISBM Service Provider

 Security keys (for messages encryption) and security tokens (for channel access) MUST be stored encrypted